onepanelio/core-docs/docs/reference/workflows/hyperparameter-tuning.md

     entrypoint: main
     arguments:
         parameters:
+        # [CHANGE] Path to your training/model architecture code repository
+        # Change this value and revision value to your code repository and branch respectively
         - name: source
-          # Path to your training/model architecture code repository
           value: https://github.com/onepanelio/templates
+        # [CHANGE] Revision is the branch or tag that you want to use
+        # You can change this to any tag or branch name in your repository
+        - name: revision
+          value: v0.18.0
     ...
     templates:
     - name: main